christophfeinauer/kpex/README.md

-Kpex: Keyphrase extraction in Python (based on a corpus)
+kpex: Keyphrase extraction in Python (based on a corpus)
 =============================================================================

 Overview